CLAY HOLMES, RIGHT HANDED PITCHER

 Holmes opened the season with the Pirates, although it wasn’t intended to be more than a short-term measure.
 He made one appearance, then joined the Indianapolis rotation.
 He pitched well in AAA, sometimes very well, but he also occasionally had control issues.
 He missed more bats than ever before, which is likely due to his current repertoire of fastball, cutter, curve and change.
 The Pirates called him up five more times, including a September callup, but he struggled in the majors because he couldn’t throw strikes.
 Holmes had one outstanding start, shutting out the Brewers over six innings on July 14.
 Other than that one game, he had an ERA of 8.85 and walked 21 batters in 20.1 IP in the majors.
 The low point came when, with the Pirates having no other pitchers, he blew a two-run lead in the bottom of the 15th inning, also against the Brewers, on August 24.
 Among other things, with the Brewers having no hitters left, Holmes walked a weak-hitting pitcher with two outs.
 The Pirates started using Holmes in relief in both AAA and the majors in mid-August.
 Whether that was a short- or long-term decision isn’t clear, but it didn’t help his control problems.
 He did continue to get ground balls at an extremely high rate.

 Holmes combines some extreme qualities, between the control problems and the very great difficulty hitters have elevating the ball against him.
-His increased ability to miss bats is a positive development, but throwing strikes remains a problem.
-He’ll open the 2019 season in Indianapolis and the Pirates have said he’ll pitch in relief.
+His increased ability to miss bats is a positive development, but throwing strikes remains a serious problem.
+He’s out of options, so he won’t have any ability to work on the control issues in AAA without going through waivers.

 |2019: Major league minimum|